mstksg/inCode/copy/entries/path-integral-intro.md

 each path a number known as the **Action**:

 1. For every point, add up $U(x)$ at that point.
-2. For every point, add up the "Kinetic Energy" at that point, which is the square of the object's speed multiplied by $\frac{1}{2} m$.
+2. For every point, add up the "Kinetic Energy" at that point, which, for classical mechanics, is the square of the object's speed multiplied by
+    $\frac{1}{2} m$.
 3. Subtract (1) from (2).

 Think about every possible path.
 Calculate the action for each one.